Eastern Qing tombs: Description

+Diagrammatic map of the Eastern Imperial mausoleums.

 At the center of the Eastern Qing tombs lies Xiaoling, the tomb of the Shunzhi Emperor (1638–1661), who became the first Qing emperor to rule over China.
 Shunzhi was also the first emperor to be buried in the area.
 Buried with him are his empresses Xiaokangzhang (mother of the Kangxi Emperor) and Consort Donggo.
 The major tombs to the east of Shunzhi's mausoleum are Jingling (Kangxi Emperor) and Huiling (Tongzhi Emperor).
 To the west lie Yuling (Qianlong Emperor), Ding Dongling (Dowager Empresses Cixi and Ci'an), and Dingling (Xianfeng Emperor).

 All imperial mausolea at the Eastern Qing tombs follow a pattern established by the Xiaoling mausoleum of the Shunzhi Emperor.
 The basic layout consists of three sections: spirit way, palaces, and offering kitchens.
 Xiaoling has the most elaborate spirit way and contains the following structures (from south to north):

 a stone archway, eastern and western dismounting stelae, grand palace gate, hall for changing clothes, divine merit stelae pavilion, stone sculptures, dragon-and-phoenix gate, one-arch bridge, seven-arch bridge, five-arch bridge, eastern and western dismounting stelae, three-way three-arch bridges and flat bridge.
 The palace section of Xiaoling contains the following structures (from south to north): spirit way stela pavilion, eastern and western halls for court officials, Long'en Gate, eastern and western sacrificial burners, eastern and western side halls, Long'en Hall (隆恩殿 (Lóng'ēn Diàn, Hall of Enormous Grace); Manchu: baili be ujelere deyen), gate of the burial chamber, two-pillar gate, stone altar-pieces, square city, memorial tower, glazed screen, crescent city, precious citadel, earth mound with the underground palace underneath.
 The north of the palace was closed off with walls.
 The section of the offering kitchens was positioned to the left of the palace section, it consists of a walled compound that contains the offering kitchens proper (i.e., where the sacrificial food was cooked), the southern and northern offering warehouses, and a slaughterhouse where the oxen and sheep were butchered.